damienvillegas/crowdsurf/README.md

 ## Showcase

-Below is a GIF of my our final presentation, which showcases a demo of the CrowdSurf site.
+Below is a GIF of our final presentation, which showcases a demo of the CrowdSurf site.
 Every six seconds, the next screenshot appers.
 You can also view the slides [here](https://docs.google.com/presentation/d/1pLR6xX6Iv9nac4E0i7_OrZberT7WdU5o2ohE6Knynpk/edit#slide=id.p).
-For more information visit go the GitHub page [here](https://damienvillegas.github.io/crowdsurf/).
+For more information visit the GitHub page [here](https://damienvillegas.github.io/crowdsurf/).

 ![Final Presentation](https://github.com/user-attachments/assets/1df23335-fda1-488c-a47d-4fe47522696d)